Travel insurance for soon-to-be mums

 Have that conversation before you buy insurance or even book your flights.

-The most important thing to know is this: If you fell pregnant before you bought your insurance, it will be an automatically covered condition if it's a single, uncomplicated pregnancy and you'll be home before you're 26 weeks along.
+The most important thing to know is this: If you fell pregnant before you bought your insurance or fall pregnant afterwards, cover may be available for a pregnancy related illness that occurs up to the end of the 26 week of your pregnancy.
 Also, you can’t have a history of any complications with any previous pregnancy.

 If you meet the above criteria and suddenly something medical happens to you while you're overseas, being pregnant won't change your cover.
-When looking at whether you should continue travelling after your illness or injury, our assistance company's medical team will take the pregnancy into account.
+When looking at whether you should continue travelling after your illness or injury, our 24/7 Emergency Assistance team will take the pregnancy into account.

 So that our Emergency Assistance teams can assist you quickly, please be ready with the following: